-Ross County v Celtic
+Celtic restore lead with win over Ross County

 Post update

-Attempt blocked.
-Jota (Celtic) right footed shot from outside the box is blocked.
-Assisted by Callum McGregor.
+Attempt saved.
+Oh Hyeon-Gyu (Celtic) right footed shot from the centre of the box is saved in the top centre of the goal.

 How to play